sign-1719892_1280

 An apology is meaningless if done out of obligation.

 An apology should be freely given, but never demanded.
 To tell someone, “You owe me an apology” doesn’t fix anything.
 It simply puts the other person under obligation.
 The apology that may follow will be forced, with no certainty that it was genuine.
-In some cases, it may be useful to let the other person know how their actions hurt you–then it would be up to them to apologize, or not apologize.
+I some cases it may be useful to let the other person know how their actions hurt you–then it would be up to them to apologize, or not apologize.
 But be careful here: if you tell them how they hurt you be sure you’re doing it for their benefit, not as a way to attack them or play the part of “victim” to garner sympathy.
 Those motives describe revenge and manipulation.
 Unless we are convinced it would help them grow, I think it’s usually best not to elaborate on how they’ve hurt us, but rather focus on loving them in spite of how they treated us.

 An apology that’s not given by another doesn’t give you permission to mistreat that person back.
 It is possible to forgive someone who won’t apologize, in fact, you must.
 Forgiveness is you canceling their debt, even if they don’t deserve it.
 Just like what God did for you.
 You’ll live in freedom if you practice forgiveness towards those who don’t deserve it.
 You’ll live in bondage if you live in unforgiveness, waiting for an apology that might never be given.
 As the adage says, “Unforgiveness is the poison we drink hoping the other person will die.”

 An apology should not be forced upon children, as in “You owe your brother an apology.”
-Parents’ responses to injustice should be justice, not empty words.
+Parents’ response to injustice should be justice not empty words.

 An apology should be made in public if the offense was made in public.
 This kind of apology is especially powerful.
 I saw a vivid example of this on a youth event once.
 Both parties apologized publicly for the disrespect they had each publicly shown the other.
 It was a profound moment and the tension in the room melted immediately into harmony.
 I will never forget that moment.
-It collectively brings healing to everyone.

 An apology must be followed up with changes in how you treat the person.
 If your subsequent actions negate your words then your words will mean nothing.
 When someone can’t believe the words that proceed from your mouth then you have little left.